fusion809/fusion809.github.io-retired/pages/republic-proposal.md

     - Evidence of mass corruption in the Parliament, or Government.

-    In this event, the president will have the right to turn any pending appropriation bills into temporary law, that can be reversed by the new Parliament, once it is formed and convened for the first time, if they so desire.
-If, and only if, an emergency occurs that requires urgent legislation, the president will also have the power to draft a bill, and if after the High Court (HC) has examined it for faults (as there is not a full Parliament to do so, after all) and ruled it valid, the ministers of state vote in favour of it, it can be written into temporary law.
+    In this event, the President will have the right to turn any pending appropriation bills that are desperately needed into temporary law, that can be reversed by the new Parliament, once it is formed and convened for the first time, if they so desire.
+If, and only if, an emergency occurs that requires urgent legislation, the President will also have the power to draft a bill, and if after the High Court (HC) has examined it for faults (as there is not a full Parliament to do so, after all) and ruled it valid, the ministers of state vote in favour of it, it can be written into temporary law.
 This law will be reviewed by the new Parliament on its first sitting; if they agree with the law and vote in favour of it, it will formally become an Act of Parliament, making it no longer temporary.

-* Dismiss the Government and install a caretaker government, if any only if, there is strong evidence of mass corruption in the Government.
+* Dismiss the Government and install a caretaker Government, if any only if, there is strong evidence of mass corruption in the Government.

 * The power to defend the Constitution, via any means necessary.
 If they intend to do so via an action without precedence, they need to get the HC's approval on the legality of their action and whether the HC believes their action is appropriate.
 If the HC believes their proposal is inappropriate, then the HC may offer their own.

 * They can dismiss ministers of state, including the Prime Minister (PM), along with MPs and senators, if they have been convicted of corruption or misbehaviour or if they have wilfully broken pre-election promises.
-If there is evidence of corruption or misconduct, but they have not been convicted yet, the president will be able to temporarily dismiss them, pending the completion of the investigation, from their ministerial positions, but not their seats in the Parliament.
+If there is evidence of corruption or misconduct, but they have not been convicted yet, the President will be able to temporarily dismiss them, pending the completion of the investigation, from their ministerial positions, but not their seats in the Parliament.

 * Temporarily vetoing legislation, pending a review of it by the HC, if they feel the legislation is legally invalid (e.g. if it is unconstitutional).

 ***Note**: they will not give assent to legislation, or have the ability to appoint any officials, or be commander-in-chief of the armed forces, or have any additional executive powers.
 These powers will be firmly vested in the ministers of state and the Parliament.
-Presently, under the monarchy the Governor-General (GG), by convention, almost always follows the advice of ministers of state when the GG exercises their executive powers, but there is no guarantee a future president will follow this convention if we transfer this power and convention to them, so it is prudent to limit what power they do have.*
+Presently, under the monarchy the Governor-General (GG), by convention, almost always follows the advice of ministers of state when the GG exercises their executive powers, but there is no guarantee a future President will follow this convention if we transfer this power and convention to them, so it is prudent to limit what power they do have.*

 Citizen-initiated referenda
 ============================

 I also propose giving citizens the ability to initiate a referendum by starting a petition that receives signatures from at least 10% of eligible voters within a twelve month period.
 These referenda should be binding on the Government, that is, if they receive 10% of signatures within twelve months the Government has to call the referendum.
 Likewise, if the referendum passes they have to implement the requested changes.

 The wording of the question to be given to voters will also be set in stone (as if it is edited at the last moment the referendum triggered may be quite different from the one the signatories and originator wanted), and uneditable by the Government before the referendum is called.
-The question's wording will be vetted by an attorney at the governmental office wherein the petition is picked up and started.
+The question's wording will be vetted by an attorney at the Governmental office wherein the petition is picked up and started.
 The attorney will work with the initiator on the wording; once they agree on the wording, a photocopy of the petition will be sent to the AG's office for their approval, and once the AG approves it, the petition will start circulating.
 If the AG does not approve the wording, the AG and the initiator of the referendum will discuss the wording until they agree on it.
 The purpose of this vetting process is in case the initiator of the referendum proposes a change that cannot be legally implemented, or asks a question that is very vague and due to its ambiguity, cannot be implemented.

 Electorate meetings
 ====================